femmestackers/docs/README.md

 The user from the client side will need to sign up to access more functionalities such as Create/Update/Delete/Search a smoothie recipe.

 <br>

+### Git Workflow
+We created a GitHub Organisation for our team inside which we made 3 repos - Client, Server and Docs.
+The workflow that we discussed to follow was the 'Feature branch workflow'.
+Each team member works on a feature in their own feature branch - by staging, committing and pushing changes to the feature branch(not the master) in the process.
+When the feature is ready, before merging to master, a pull request is sent to other team members to review the work done on the feature branch, or incase of any errors/need of discussion.
+After review, either suggested changes are made(and pull request process is repeated) or the feature branch is merged to the master.
+Every team member took care to pull the latest version by doing a ‘git pull origin master’ before starting work on a new feature branch.

 ### R4 User Stories
 These are very brief, informal descriptions of the requirements of the website from the user’s point of view.
 They are usually written in the “As a 'type of' user, I want 'a feature' so that 'reason' format."
 These User stories were created on 'CardboardIt' by using cards of different colours for the types of users.